-The installation, which took place after a storm damaged one of the hospital’s primary theatres, surgeons have completed what is believed to be a world first – undertaking open heart surgery in a mobile operating theatre environment.
+The installation, which took place after a storm damaged one of the hospital’s primary rooms, surgeons have completed what is believed to be a world first – undertaking open heart surgery in a mobile operating room environment.

 While the space was modified to cater to the open-heart surgeries, staff at the hospital agreed it could be tailored to suit other procedure types.

-The theatre remained at The Alfred until repair work was completed on the hospital.
+The room remained at The Alfred until repair work was completed on the hospital.
 From there, it will move around Australia based on where it is needed the most.